ozzyDev27/oztils/readme.md

 camelToUnder function takes a string as an argument, and converts it from camel case ("thisIsAnExampleOfCamelCase") to underscored ("this_is_an_example_of_underscored")
 Example:
 camelToUnder("helloWorldHowAreYou") returns "hello_world_how_are_you"
+### stripNot
+stripNot function takes two inputs, both strings.
+The first is everything you want to keep, and the second is the string.
+It then returns the second string, but gets rid of anything that is not in the first string.
+Example:
+stripNot('bda','abcdefgh') returns 'abd', because it only keeps the letters b, d and a.